vishalchovatiya/CPP_Templates/Using const vs constexpr. Where to use what?.md

 |  18  ....                            |                                      |
 +--------------------------------------+--------------------------------------+
 ```
-- If you observe above code, you can see that when you catch result as `const` or `constexpr`, call to function `sum` is not there in assembly rather compiler will execute that function by it self & replace the result with function.
+- If you observe above code, you can see that when you catch result as `const` or `constexpr`, call to function `sum` is not there in assembly rather compiler will execute that function by it self at compile time & substitute the result with function.
 - By specifying `constexpr`, we suggest compiler to evaluate function `sum` at compile time.
-- Here are basic rules for that:
-  1. In C++ 11, a `constexpr` function should contain only one return statement.
-C++ 14 allows more than one statements.
-  2. `constexpr` function should refer only constant global variables.
-  3. `constexpr` function can call only other constexpr function not simple function.
-  4. Function should not be of void type and some operator like prefix increment (++v) are not allowed in constexpr function.
-- A `constexpr` function is able to compute its result at compilation time, if its input is known at compilation time.
-In other words, any function that has "everything it needs" to compute its result at compile-time, can be a constant expression.
 ### `constexpr` with constructors
 ```c++
 class INT